This article has been updated from a previous version.

 In general, most homeowners will receive a renewal notice 30 days before their policy's expiry date, so keep track of that period if you want to reassess and take stock of any changes.

-And don't be afraid to shop around for a better deal in the meantime.
+And don't be afraid to shop around for a better deal on your home insurance in the meantime.
 You want to ensure that your home insurance policy is meeting your needs today, not yesterday.